Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 })
 ```

-This is also where that `allowCredentials` field return by the challenge endpoint is used: `navigator.credentials.get` uses if to check which stored passkeys can be used.
+This is also where that `allowCredentials` field return by the challenge endpoint is used: `navigator.credentials.get` uses it to check which stored passkeys can be used.
 For a serious login system, you'd need to send the list of credentials associated with a user, but with only account that's a lot simpler.

 ## Stage 7: Authentication